-During the three months ended December 31, 2023, the Company entered into a contract for the exploration camp expansion with a future commitment amount of CLP 135,555,000 (\$202,675).
+The Company has a contract for the exploration camp expansion with a future commitment amount of CLP 135,555,000 (\$186,900).

-The Company is party to certain management contracts, and is committed to minimum payments upon termination or change of control of approximately \$900,000 pursuant to the terms of these contracts as of December 31, 2023.
+The Company is party to certain management contracts, and is committed to minimum payments upon termination or change of control of approximately \$900,000 pursuant to the terms of these contracts as of March 31, 2024.
 As a triggering event has not taken place, the contingent payments have not been reflected in these condensed interim consolidated financial statements.